steelejoe/codepalace/design/Code Palace Implementation.md

 **Q: Should I generate the map once or every time? (what about "Tiled Map Editor"?)**
 If I generate every time, layout changes may cause user confusion.
 This is a trade-off because the underlying folder contents may have changed and thus would have resulted in a different map if installed now.
 I think I will generate at install time for now and only make changes when things change type or disappear.
 E.g. if a folder was deleted, that building will become "dead" but remain on the map until the engine is restarted.
 Same thing with NPCs, items and monsters

+**Q: How deep should I iterate**
+I will need to iterate at least one layer deeper than the user is in order to generate the correct imagery.
+Each time the users descends a level I will need to make sure I know the contents of the next layer down.
+For a large folder hierarchy the report could grow quite large, so this is really just for debugging.
+Probably that won't even work at some point.
+HOw should I be tracking this?
+I know where the user is - so that should be my limiting factor.

 ### Map keyboard controls